tomkommando/TennisProject/README.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

-We train the agent using [Deep Deterministic Policy Gradient](https://arxiv.org/abs/1509.02971) algorithm with some tweaks and the training process is documented [here](.\Report.md).
+We train the agents using [Deep Deterministic Policy Gradient](https://arxiv.org/abs/1509.02971) algorithm with some tweaks and the training process is documented [here](.\Report.md).

 ### Getting Started